 BGCMC Celebrates National Mentoring Month

-Through mentoring, you can make a difference in the life of a young person in a lot of ways, and the most important is just to be there.
+Through mentoring, you can make a difference in the life of a young person in many ways; the most important of which is just to being present.
 Mentoring creates meaningful connections that can positively impact the lives of both mentor and mentee.
 Those who receive mentorship are more likely to see improved academic, social, and economic prospects.
 Those who mentor are able to build important leadership and management skills, while giving back to their community.

 There are 46 million young people, aged 8 - 18

 , living in America.
 16 million of them are growing up without a mentor